Medical Certification FAQ

 How can I help?

 There are many ways you can contribute to this open-source effort.
-We have tried to detail them on our [contributing] page.
-Specifically in relation to medical device certification, people who can help improve the documentation (both assembly instructions and the other documentation around the project) are extremely welcome.
-If you have medical device experience, or you represent an organisation willing to help support an OpenFlexure Foundation, we would be delighted to hear from you.
+We have tried to detail how to contribute to hardware and software development on our contributing page.
+Any other contributions with project management, publicity, community development, certification, etc, would be greatly welcomed, the best way to get in contact is through our forum.
+If you are interested in supporting the medical development financially, please consider donating to the Humanitarian Technology Trust.
+Of any contribution specifically related to medical device certification, people who can help improve the documentation (both assembly instructions and the other documentation around the project) are extremely welcome.
+If you have medical device experience, or you represent an organisation willing to help support the project and microscope manufacturers, we would be delighted to hear from you.